btcpayserver/btcpayserver-docker/README.md

 * Enter your domain name and click on confirm
 * (Wait 1 to 5 minutes)

-That's it, you can now browse to `https://btcpay.YOUR-DOMAIN/`!
+That's it, you can now browse to `https://btcpay.YOUR-DOMAIN/` to create your store!

 For advanced users, you can connect via SSH with information on `https://btcpay.YOUR-DOMAIN/server/services/ssh`, then you can: